tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 ## Invalid Digest Value

 This section defines the "https://iana.org/assignments/http-problem-types#invalid-digest-value" problem type {{PROBLEM}}.
-A resource MAY use this problem type in a response to a request, whose integrity fields include a digest value, that cannot be generated by the corresponding hashing algorithm.
-For example, if the digest value of the `sha-512` hashing algorithm is not 64 bytes long, it cannot be a valid digest value and the resource can skip computing the digest value.
-This problem type MUST NOT be used if the resource is not able to parse the integrity fields according to {{Section 4.5 of STRUCTURED-FIELDS}}, for example because of a syntax error in the field value.
+A server MAY use this problem type in a response to a request, whose integrity fields include a digest value, that cannot be generated by the corresponding hashing algorithm.
+For example, if the digest value of the `sha-512` hashing algorithm is not 64 bytes long, it cannot be a valid digest value and the server can skip computing the digest value.
+This problem type MUST NOT be used if the server is not able to parse the integrity fields according to {{Section 4.5 of STRUCTURED-FIELDS}}, for example because of a syntax error in the field value.

-The resource SHOULD a human-readable description why the value is considered invalid in the `title` member.
+The server SHOULD include a human-readable description why the value is considered invalid in the `title` member.

 The following example shows a response for a request with an invalid digest value.